klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 The other serialization vulnerability can be exploited in a similar way, the only things to notice is the following:

-Even though we have a Slim RCE, if we don't enable the print function above, it won't work.
-It may be obvious, but in case you are struggling to get why, take a look to the Gadget Chain Vector above.
-Slim uses `__toString` to trigger the POP chain, hence it won't be able to do that without a string operation.
-Let's try it out.
-Create a payload like the following:
+Even though PHPGGC has a Slim RCE gadget chain, if the print function is disabled (commented), it won't work.
+It may be obvious, but Slim uses `__toString` to trigger the POP chain, hence it won't be able to do that without a string operation.
+To try it, create a payload like the following:

 ```bash
 $ phpggc Slim/RCE1 "system" "cmd /c calc" -o desert.bin